Historical Hot Spots in Walton County

-One of the first buildings and the first church in the area, The Point Washington Methodist Church (1290 N Co Hwy 395, Santa Rosa Beach), established between 1888 and 1893, still holds services today.
-The historic, white-washed church building holds services every Sunday morning at 8:45 and 11:00.
-For more information about the church or their services visit www.pwumc.org.
+One of the first buildings and the first church in the area was Point Washington Methodist Church (1290 N Co Hwy 395, Santa Rosa Beach).
+Established between 1888 and 1893, this classic, white-washed church still holds services every Sunday morning at 8:45 and 11:00.

-A few years after The Point Washington Methodist Church was established, Simeon Strickland and his timber baron son-in-law, William Henry Wesley constructed the Wesley Home (181 Eden Gardens Road, Santa Rosa Beach) in 1897 based on the plans for the identical home that belonged to Strickland.
-In 1963 the home was acquired by Miss Lois Genevieve Maxon, a former reporter from New York who restored the plantation house and then gifted the home and 10 and a half acres to the state of Florida in 1968.
-Now the home sits on 163 acres in beautiful Eden Gardens State Park, home to the Camellia Festival.
-The annual festival invites visitors to stroll through the Camellia garden and grounds, tour the historic manor and interact with volunteers dressed in period attire.
-The event takes place on February 17 from 10 am – 2pm.
-For more information visit www.friendsofedengardens.com.
+A few years after Point Washington Methodist Church was established, Simeon Strickland and his timber baron son-in-law, William Henry Wesley, constructed the Wesley House (181 Eden Gardens Road, Santa Rosa Beach) in 1897.
+In 1963, the historic home was purchased by Lois Genevieve Maxon, a former reporter from New York who restored it before gifting the home and 10 and a half acres to the state of Florida in 1968.
+Now the home sits on 163 acres in beautiful Eden Gardens State Park.
+The Camellia Festival held each February invites visitors to stroll through the Camellia garden and grounds, tour the historic manor and interact with volunteers dressed in period attire.

-Grayton Beach was the first community established in South Walton, founded in the mid-1880’s and named after Army Major Charles T. Gray.
-While in Grayton, you can visit the site of the first general store of the area, The White Elephant.
+Grayton Beach was the first community established in South Walton – founded in the mid-1880s and named after Army Major Charles T. Gray.
+While in Grayton Beach, you can visit the site of the first general store of the area, The White Elephant.
 Built by W.H.
-Butler and his son Van, the future founders of other South Walton communities, The White Elephant still stands today but under a different name, The Red Bar (70 Hotz Avenue, Grayton Beach).
-During the height of the Grayton store, it served as a dance hall in the evenings where locals could hang out, catch up on gossip and scrawl their names as a makeshift memorial.
-The Red Bar, opened in 1995, has since covered up the graffiti with eclectic posters, stickers and an assortment of funky roadside finds.
+Butler and his son Van, the future founders of other South Walton communities, The White Elephant would go on to become another iconic hot spot in South Walton, The Red Bar (70 Hotz Avenue, Grayton Beach).

-Another historic home in the area, Shepherd Cottage (179 Defuniak St, Grayton Beach), is one of the few remaining original early cottages of “Old Grayton Beach.”
-The cottage has received modern updates but has maintained the original characteristics.
-The quaint cottage only sleeps 2 and is perfect for a romantic, historic getaway in Grayton.
-You can learn more about this house and check its availability at www.rivardnet.com/94260.
+Another historic home in the area, Shepherd Cottage (179 Defuniak Street, Grayton Beach), is one of the few remaining original early cottages of “Old Grayton Beach.”
+The quaint cottage has received modern updates but has maintained many original characteristics.